 Businesses should take these steps to prepare for a fire safety inspection by checking on their compliance within each of these areas.

-1. Preventing Fires from Starting
+1. Preventing Fires From Starting

 2. Maintaining Safety Systems

-Businesses should always operate and maintain safety systems to assist with detecting, containing, and putting out fires.
+Businesses should Continuously operate and maintain safety systems to assist with detecting, containing, and putting out fires.
 These systems can include smoke alarms to detect signs of fire, fire doors that swing closed automatically when the fire alarm system activates, and sprinkler systems that put out fires by dousing them from above.
 All of these safety systems should receive regular, professional inspections and have their batteries and other components replaced as needed.

 3. Facilitating Building Egress